-Advertising VOD, Subscription VOD, Transactional VOD, Premium VOD are different monetization models in the Video On Demand (VOD) ecosystem and represent different ways of engaging and monetizing users on the platform.
+AVOD, SVOD, TVOD, and PVOD are different monetization models in the Video On Demand (VOD) ecosystem and represent different ways of engaging and monetizing users on the platform.
+The abbreviations stand for –

-In this article, we take a look at some of the common ways by which content providers can monetize their VOD content library.
-We also take a look at the advantages and pitfalls of each of these methods.
+In this article, we take a look at the above four monetization models and examine the advantages and pitfalls of each of these techniques.

-AVOD is typically suited for news websites, and UGC sites such as YouTube, Hulu, where the primary source of income is from advertising driven by large audiences.
-AVOD a very popular form of video monetization and ad insertion is not going to go away anytime soon!
+AVOD is typically suited for high-traffic websites such as news and UGC sites such as YouTube and Hulu, where the primary source of income is from advertising driven by large audiences.

 How Can AVOD Go Wrong?